openenclave/openenclave/3rdparty/openssl/README.md

     git diff <previous tag> <tag> --stat
     ```
   - Ensure the OE SDK builds and tests run successfully.

+- openssl_3/ (version 3.1.5)
+  The clone of official OpenSSL repository at version 3, which introduced fundamental changes to
+  the API system and deprecated pevious version's engine system and introduced the new provider
+  system.
+For backward compatiblity, both the latest releases of versions 1 and 3 are kept.
+  To update the submodule, follow the same procedure for version 1.

 - intel-sgx-ssl/
   The clone of Intel SGX SSL that includes the necessary changes to support full LVI mitigation.